 New Mexico emissions testing is only required for motor vehicles registered in Bernalillo County and vehicles registered in other counties that commute to Bernalillo County 60 or more days per year.
 Most vehicles that fit this requirement must maintain a valid vehicle inspection report, although certain types of cars are exempt.
-Continue reading to learn more about specific emissions testing requirements in NM, including where to undergo testing and what the smog test process entails.
+Continue reading to learn more about specific emissions test requirements in NM, including where to undergo testing and what the inspection process entails.

 New Mexico Emissions and Smog Check Requirements

-Emissions testing in New Mexico is limited to the most populous city in the state, Albuquerque, and its surrounding areas within the boundaries of Bernalillo County.
-Because so many NM residents commute to Albuquerque daily, their vehicles are also included in the emissions testing requirements because of the potential smog they contribute to the county's environment.
+Emissions testing in New Mexico is limited to the most populous city in the state, Albuquerque, and the surrounding areas within the boundaries of Bernalillo County.
+Since so many NM residents outside of Bernalillo county commute to Albuquerque daily, their vehicles are also included in the emissions testing requirements because of the smog they may contribute to the county’s environment.

-NM vehicle emissions testing includes the following procedures:
+NM vehicle emissions checks include the following procedures:

-- Pollution control equipment check that includes the catalytic converter and connections.
+- A pollution control check that includes the catalytic converter and connections.

-- Visible car smoke test to uncover burning oil or poor fuel combustion that results in toxic emissions.
+- A visible car smoke test to uncover burning oil or poor fuel combustion that results in toxic emissions.

-- Gas cap check to search for vapor leaks.
+- A gas cap check to search for vapor leaks.

-- Tailpipe exhaustion analysis on vehicles manufactured between 1983 and 1995.
+- A tailpipe exhaustion analysis on vehicles manufactured between 1983 and 1995.

-- On-Board Diagnostic (OBDII) computer car emission test on vehicles dated 1996 and newer.
+- On-Board Diagnostic (OBDII) computer test on vehicles built in 1996 and later.

-When going for your smog test appointment, bring your valid NM driver license and your vehicle registration renewal card along with a form of payment accepted by your Air Care Station.
+When going to a smog check location for an inspection, bring your valid NM driver license and your vehicle registration renewal card along with a form of payment accepted by your Air Care Station.

 Smog Check Exemptions in New Mexico